 Due to the mountainous terrain in the NW of England Winter Hill has a large number of repeater transmitters (67 of them) relaying the signal into the valleys and dips which do not have the critical “line of sight” reception path.

 There is one interleaved spectrum channel allocated to Winter Hill on CH56 (this is within the C/D group) for 3 possible local TV stations, Manchester/Bolton, Preston/Blackpool and Merseyside.

-A slight chance exists of more TV channels being transmitted between CHs 31 and 37, These can by picked up be (decent) C/D group aerials but it must be admitted that an E group (or wideband) aerial would work better.
+In addition, there may be two more HD MUXES transmitted (in the CH 31 to 37 gap) on CHs 31 and 37.
+These can by picked up be (decent) C/D group aerials but it must be admitted that an E group (or wideband) aerial would work better.

 medium signal areas, the Yagi18CD / Yagi 18E* or the DY14WB for poor signal areas, and the XB16E for those with the most marginal signals.
 The dimensions and test performance of the aerials can be found on the relevant tables.
 If requiring a “high gain aerial” in the loft we recommend the DY14WB over the XB16 because of the former aerial`s smaller size.